mkimball16/p1/README.md

 http://mackenziek.me/p1/

 ## Description of the project:
-A portfolio to present all the projects you'll complete in this course.
+A portfolio to present all the projects I will complete in this course.

 ## Demo information:
 No demo needed for p1.